FAQ Registered Share

 Yes, fungibility restrictions only exist for what is referred to as „registered shares with restricted transferability“, which are seldom used by exchange-listed companies.
-JENOPTIK AG will not have registered shares with restricted transferability.
+JENOPTIK AG does not have registered shares with restricted transferability.

 5. Process of conversion

-Will there be a change concerning the securities identification code (“WKN”) /international securities identification number (“ISIN”)?
+Is there a change concerning the securities identification code (“WKN”) /international securities identification number (“ISIN”)?

-As a result of the conversion, the national as well as the International Securities Identification Number (WKN, ISIN) will change.
+As a result of the conversion, the national as well as the International Securities Identification Number (WKN, ISIN) has changed.
 The ticker symbol JEN is not affected by this conversion.

-At what ratio will the bearer shares be converted into registered shares?
+At what ratio have the bearer shares been converted into registered shares?

-The ratio will be 1:1, which means that the number of shares in the custody account will not change.
+The ratio was 1:1, which means that the number of shares in the custody account has not changed.